Programmer’s Guide

 KMAC/SHA3 context switching

-This version of KMAC/SHA3 HWIP does not support the software context switching.
+This version of KMAC/SHA3 HWIP does not support context switching.
 A context switching scheme would allow software to save the current hashing engine state and initiate a new high priority hashing operation.
 It could restore the previous hashing state later and continue the operation.